hust-open-atom-club/linux-insides-zh/Interrupts/linux-interrupts-6.md

 Non-maskable interrupt handler
 --------------------------------------------------------------------------------

-It is sixth part of the [Interrupts and Interrupt Handling in the Linux kernel](http://0xax.gitbooks.io/linux-insides/content/interrupts/index.html) chapter and in the previous [part](http://0xax.gitbooks.io/linux-insides/content/interrupts/interrupts-5.html) we saw implementation of some exception handlers for the [General Protection Fault](https://en.wikipedia.org/wiki/General_protection_fault) exception, divide exception, invalid [opcode](https://en.wikipedia.org/wiki/Opcode) exceptions and etc. As I wrote in the previous part we will see implementations of the rest exceptions in this part.
+It is sixth part of the [Interrupts and Interrupt Handling in the Linux kernel](https://0xax.gitbook.io/linux-insides/summary/interrupts) chapter and in the previous [part](https://0xax.gitbook.io/linux-insides/summary/interrupts/linux-interrupts-5) we saw implementation of some exception handlers for the [General Protection Fault](https://en.wikipedia.org/wiki/General_protection_fault) exception, divide exception, invalid [opcode](https://en.wikipedia.org/wiki/Opcode) exceptions, etc. As I wrote in the previous part we will see implementations of the rest exceptions in this part.
 We will see implementation of the following handlers:

 * [Non-Maskable](https://en.wikipedia.org/wiki/Non-maskable_interrupt) interrupt;
 * [BOUND](http://pdos.csail.mit.edu/6.828/2005/readings/i386/BOUND.htm) Range Exceeded Exception;